MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 KM: Yeah, that’s right.

-MK: But that’s a composerly thing in the same way the bass line from the beginning of [*Mr. Class and Quality*&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Three_Friends) gets totally--this epic thing at the end, which I had that album for four years.
+MK: But that’s a composerly thing in the same way the bass line from the beginning of [*Mr. Class and Quality*&nbsp;<i class="non-mwm fab fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Three_Friends) gets totally--this epic thing at the end, which I had that album for four years.
 Actually, I don’t know if the film is still running.
 I think I told you, I spent a summer when I was 16 years ago learning every guitar part from every record at that point, up to Giant for a Day.
 So, everything from the first album through Giant for a Day, I learned every guitar part.

 GG: Well, then I’ve got some questions for you.